-Most homeowners strategically size their solar systems to generate close to as many kWh's a month as they use, but that can leave them overproducing at the times of highest production and underproducing at times when they use it most.
+Most homeowners strategically size their solar systems to generate close to as many kilowatt hours a month as they use, but that can leave them overproducing at the times of highest production and underproducing at times when they use it most.

-Batteries smooth this out since they algorithmically optimize when to use battery power to minimize your pull on the grid during the expensive peak times, which can result in significant money savings.
+Batteries smooth this out, since they algorithmically optimize when to use battery power to minimize your pull on the grid during the expensive peak times.
+This can result in significant savings for some customers.

 Let's look at an example.
 If your daily consumption is 40 kWh, and you have an 9 kW system, your solar should generate enough energy to offset your bill if you have a 1-to-1 net metering agreement (9 kW * 4.5 sun hours = 40.5 kWh).
 For those with low net metering rates (looking at you, AZ), pairing your system with a battery should make it so YOUR solar-generated energy lasts the entire day.

 Without a battery, you risk selling your excess energy back to the utility at the wholesale rate and then buying it back at the retail rate (in states with unfavorable net metering policies) when needed.

 Batteries are great when they financially make sense for your situation.
 At Project Solar, we can provide Enphase IQ batteries (which have 10-year warranties) at the prices below.

 In addition to installing the battery (or, batteries) itself, you will need one System Controller, which will enable your system to keep functioning during outages.